 Smoking Studebakers.
 Boxy Russian Ladas.
 Belle Époque architecture with the paint peeling off.
 Murals touting Che and Fidelismo and el 26 de julio.

 The Cuba of worn surfaces and iconic profiles, of enduring machines and fading memories, was what I first noticed during a recent visit to the island.
 But what impressed me most by the end of the five-day trip was the rich interiority of the Cuban people—how those I spoke with valued friendships, families, and faiths (religious faiths but also historical ones) over surface identities.
-Cuba looks different than other places.
-Its irreducible essence is the soul of its people.
+Cuba looks different than other places--claro.
+Its irreducible essence is its soul.

 I visited Havana and Matanzas as part of a PC(USA) team that included Rev. Byron Bland, an expert on international conflict resolution, and two Office of the General Assembly communications colleagues, Rev. Jerry Van Marter and Randy Hobson.
 Rev. Jo Ella Holman, Presbyterian Mission Agency Regional Liaison for the Caribbean, coordinated the trip and joined us at the end of our second day.